Student presenting at thesis conference

 Research Assistantships

 Global Studies selects a limited number of Research Assistants (RAs) each fall and spring semester.
-RAs will work on an ongoing faculty research projects for five hours per week.
-Research Assistants will meet for a weekly proseminar, or orientation to the practice of research professions.
-Ideally, students should apply to take this course in their sophomore or junior year.
-There are no prerequisites to take this class.
-Students who successfully complete the Research Methods Proseminar will be awarded the Research Scholar Distinction within Global Studies.
+In the Research Methods Proseminar and Assistantship program, students attend a weekly Proseminar and engage in research with faculty members for five hours per week.
+The Proseminar orients students to the practice of research professions.
+Ideally, students should apply to enroll in this course in their sophomore or junior year.
+Students who successfully complete the course and assistantship will be awarded the Research Scholar Distinction in Global Studies.

 How are students selected for the ‘Research Team’?
 This is a competitive process.
-Students are matched with faculty based on the needs of faculty for a particular research project.
-Some faculty, more often those in the Humanities, require certain language skills.
-Other faculty may not have specific needs but do expect that students are diligent, meticulous, and curious.
-Students will work with faculty from Global Studies and other departments in Arts & Sciences on projects focused on public health, human rights, and political behavior, among others.
-All of the projects are international or global in focus and some may make use of students’ foreign language skills.
+The Global Studies Research Methods Proseminar Faculty recruits and matches Faculty Mentors with students based on the needs of the participating Faculty Mentors’ research projects.
+Some projects require specific language skills while others benefit from familiarity with archival research or interviewing.
+Some faculty seek research assistants with strong quantitative skills or familiarity with statistical analysis.
+Other faculty may not have specific needs, but they expect that students are diligent, meticulous, and curious.
+Students will work with faculty from Global Studies, other departments and programs in Arts & Sciences, and the Law School on projects focused on a range of topics.
+All the projects are international or global in focus and about 1/3 make use of students’ language skills.

 While we encourage you to pursue individual interests outside the classroom format by enrolling in L97 GS 400 (Independent Study) OR L97 GS 4007 (Research Methods Proseminar) under the direction of one or more faculty members, please note that electing either of these two options may not necessarily fulfill your 400 level requirement for your specific Global Studies concentration and direct approval must be sought from your major advisor.
 If that approval is given, a limit of 3 units of independent study may be counted toward the 36 units needed to complete the Global Studies major.

-If you have additional questions, please contact Dr. Elizabeth Reynolds.
+If you have additional questions, please contact Prof. Cindy Brantmeier.

 Honors Thesis